 Reinstall invites you to join us in revisiting classics of PC gaming days gone by.
-This week, Chris returns to the haunted, irradiated wastes of Stalker: Shadow of Chernobyl.
+This time, Chris returns to the haunted, irradiated wastes of Stalker: Shadow of Chernobyl.

 It's one thing to feel an overwhelming sense of dread while crouching in the darkened sub-basement of an abandoned lab at the stroke of midnight.
 It's quite another to feel just as uneasy in the middle of an empty field with the sun directly overhead.

-Stalker: Shadow of Chernobyl certainly has its share of jump- scares and oh-shit monster moments, but what makes the game so memorable is that the neck-tightening tension never evaporates, even in broad daylight, far from claustrophobic chambers full of mutants.
+Stalker: Shadow of Chernobyl certainly has its share of jump-scares and oh-shit monster moments, but what makes it so memorable is that the neck-tightening tension never evaporates, even in broad daylight, far from claustrophobic chambers full of mutants.
 The sense of dread is like white noise: pervasive and constant.
 It begins with the sombre tones of the menu music and doesn't end until long after the quit to desktop.

 So dangerous and inhospitable is the Zone, the only welcome sound is that of distant gunfire.
 It's the only sound I run directly toward, rather than crouch in fear of.
 It means that whatever is lurking out here, be it man or mutant, has blessedly decided to attack someone else.
 Plus, after a fight there will be bodies to loot, bodies I did not have to personally slay.
 Any time I can collect a few bullets without expending some of my own is a big win.